baharmon/baharmon.github.io/_pages/grass-in-qgis.md

 may prefer to run computations in GRASS and then load the GRASS datasets in QGIS to compose high quality maps for publication.
+Users with experience in GRASS who prefer the QGIS interface, can load their GRASS datasets in QGIS and run GRASS Tools in QGIS.
 This tutorial will demonstrate how to use GRASS Datasets and GRASS Tools inside of QGIS.